 When deciding who to include in the interviewing process, remember that the most valuable data will come from employees who are conducting the day-to-day activities for the company, and not the overseeing managers.
 Including managers in the intranet analysis questions can be strategic if they are intentionally chosen as a specific group of users, or if they will boost support and help the adoption process.
 Remember: employees are more likely to take company news seriously when it comesfrom their manager.

-Here is an idea of who should be included in the interviewing and observing process:
+Who should be included in the interviewing and observing process:

 Key staff across each department